rudimedved/writers_block/characters.md

 ## Luka Dončić
 Luka Dončić is a Slovenian professional basketball player for the Dallas Mavericks of the National Basketball Association.
 He also represents the Slovenian national team.
 Lives in Dallas TX

+## Nospa
+Nospa is the owner of a 5* hotel resort in Leros.
+He has a wife and 3 kids.
+He loves technology and does volunteer gardening for the local municipality.